Advertisement

 Last Updated

-The Town of Union utilizes a Local Preference system.
-For applicants qualifying for the highest Local Preference category, the waiting period for assistance is currently a minimum of 36 months or more.
+The Town of Union utilizes a Local Preference system for determining waiting list placement.
+For applicants qualifying for the highest Local Preference category, the waiting period for assistance is currently a minimum of 36 months or more from the date that your complete application is received.

 Official Application